 McMinnville’s Christ United Methodist Church (UMC) and Clarksville’s Madison Street UMC each received a $5,000 grant from the Golden Cross Foundation, a ministry of the Tennessee Conference of The United Methodist Church.
-The grants were used to help fund equipment needed to help each church livestream worship services during the pandemic.
+The grants helped fund equipment needed to facilitate livestream worship services during the pandemic.

 “When Tennessee Conference Bishop William McAlilly requested that churches suspend in-person worship last March due to COVID-19,” said Christ UMC member John Worley, “we did not know how to livestream a service.
 After watching a few online tutorials, we started with a laptop, cheap webcam, and audio interface plugged into a 12-channel mixer.